 Energy availability has long been recognized as a predictor of community structure.
 However, causal relationships between energy availability and community structure remain unclear.
 One challenge is that determinants of available energy in natural systems are diverse and often unidentifiable.
-Multiple, functionally distinct sources of energy exist in terrestrial, freshwater, and coastal marine systems, and energy from these sources flows across landscapes and habitat boundaries.
+Multiple, functionally distinct sources of energy exist in most ecosystems and energy from these sources flows across habitat boundaries.
 Another challenge is that “community structure” consists of at least three main components—standing stock, trophic structure, and diversity—and energy availability does not consistently predict any one component.
 Understanding processes underlying patterns of community structure requires identifying interactions between those three components of community structure.
 Yet such studies are rarely conducted.

 Wood fall communities in the deep sea are an ideal test system for many theories about community assembly and energetic theory for three reasons.
 First, the amount of energy available to the community can be precisely manipulated in the form of wood mass.
 Second, flows of energy from wood through the community can be easily tracked because animals supported by wood are isotopically distinct from other animals in the deep sea benthos.
 Finally, the entire community associated with a wood fall can be sampled, allowing for accurate estimates of standing stock.
 For these reasons, deep-sea wood falls facilitate accurate joint analysis of standing stock, trophic structure, and diversity as a function of energy availability.
 The goal of this project is to identify the interactions in energetic processes that regulate community structure, using ROV/submersible-deployed wood falls.
 Wood will be deployed in (1) varying sizes to control the amount of chemical energy added to the community, and (2) of different wood densities to control the rate at which chemical energy is made available to the community.

 Gut microbiota are now recognized as integral components contributing to the health and fitness of animals.
 Within a single host, hundreds (or thousands) of different microbial species form tight symbiotic communities influenced by many factors, including host diet.
 These communities often metabolize compounds that their host species cannot, and likely supply essential compounds needed for homeostasis and reproduction, particularly for organisms that experience seasonal or persistent protein limitation.
 To date, the role the gut microbiome plays in the protein metabolism of its hosts has not been systematically explored, even in humans.
-This project will combine inter- and intramolecular amino acid stable isotope analysis with next generation genetic sequencing to (1) identify, then potentially quantify, the degree to which the gut microbiome contributes to protein budgets and tissue building of its hosts, and (2) characterize which microbial taxa are most closely associated with digestive metabolisms in the gut, particularly carbohydrate and lipids, in which amino acids are used subsequently by the host to synthesize tissues.
+This project will combine inter- and intramolecular amino acid stable isotope analysis with next generation genetic sequencing to (1) identify, then potentially quantify, the degree to which the gut microbiome contributes to protein budgets and tissue building of its hosts, and (2) characterize which microbial taxa are most closely associated with the transformation of carbohydrates and lipids into amino acids that are used by the host to synthesize tissues.
 These topics will be addressed through a series of controlled feeding experiments on deer mice where the proportion and isotopic compositions of dietary macromolecules and individual compounds will be systematically varied simultaneously measuring the gut mircobiome.

 Stable isotope data have made pivotal contributions to nearly every discipline of the physical and natural sciences.
 The isotopes held within organic and inorganic substrates integrate across broad spatial and temporal scales –– from individual organisms to the global geo-ecosphere and across ancient to contemporary timescales.
 While the pace of growth in the generation of isotopic data rivals that of genetics, the latter field is now driven by “omic”-based approaches based on large publicly accessible centralized databases that have produced ground-break discoveries.
 Yet no centralized database for stable isotope data exists, which has hindered the near boundless application of this tool to study processes at large spatio-temporal scales, including pressing questions about global change.
 The proposed project will bring together a multidisciplinary team of analytical experts and scientists who produce and interpret isotope data with database architects and website developers in a series of workshops that will culminate in the creation of an IsoBank, a web-accessible centralized database of stable isotope data that serves an interdisciplinary research and education community.

 IsoBank will enable a diverse and rapidly growing scientific community to harness the advantages of big data analytics.
 At the same time, it will support and increase the efficiency of a wide range of existing isotope-based applications, which require reference data to support data interpretation.
 We envision that IsoBank will foster interactions across disciplines that speak a common chemical language and the fusion of diverse perspectives, a process that has resulted in some of the biggest and most creative advances in science.
 We anticipate that our project will catalyze the overdue conversation among disciplines regarding the standards that constitute sufficient isotope metadata, which is likely the reason why a centralized isotope database does not currently exist.
-IsoBank will enhance the standards for data quality assurance and control by creating a network among core isotope laboratories in the U.S. that are currently producing nearly a million new datapoints per year, and networking these labs with individual PIs that rely on portable laser-based spectrometers to rapidly measure the isotopic composition and abundance of inorganic molecules.
+IsoBank will enhance the standards for data quality assurance and control by creating a network among core isotope laboratories in the U.S. that are currently producing nearly a million new datapoints per year.
 Lastly, IsoBank is poised to address growing initiatives of publication and funding agencies for data accessibility and transparency.